jaquerando/testes_case_abinbev/README.md

 --image: which container to run—the one we just built.

---tasks 1: a single parallel task (you can fan out if your code supports sharding).
+--tasks 1: a single parallel task (you can fan out if the code supports sharding).

 --service-account: the identity the job uses to access GCS/BigQuery.
 Grant it only what it needs.